1735 messages in 49 discussions

 New Areas – Each area of the map will be unlocked as you advance in the game.
 If you click on the locked bubble on the map, you will see when each section is available.
 So far, there has not been a coin cost to open these new map areas.
 Current areas in the game are as follows:

 Castle – The game opens here.
 By time everything has been opened, you will have 12 locations, 22 HOSs, and 35** ZZs opened.

 **The Fire Altar ZZ is unlocked/opened/presented in the Forbidden Tower during Level 60.
-When the Wise Dragon returns to the Forbidden Tower (Level 73), he replaces the Fire Altar....which reduces the number of ZZ in the Castle to 34.
+When the Wise Dragon returns to the Forbidden Tower (Level 73), the Fire Altar goes away....which reduces the number of ZZ in the Castle to 34.

 Town – Achieve Level 22 and complete the Keeper of Wishes’ quest (This occurs after activating the Ring of Runes that opens the Mystery Chamber.
 The Keeper of Wishes then sends you to open Shining Split and you get the Map Pieces that “reveals the next part of the mysterious world.”
 When you click on the Map Pieces, you are taken to the Town – City Square).
 There are a total of 10 locations, 20 HOSs, and 33 ZZs in the Town.

 Cloud City – Achieve Level 29 and complete the King’s Problem quest (This causes much confusion to players because it actually does not occur until you have almost finished Level 29.
 When you activate Griffin’s Horn, you are immediately taken to Cloud City Pier.)
 There will then be a bubble to open the Commercial District at Level 30. -- I recommend waiting to open this until the game sends you to this area.
 There are 7 locations, 14 HOS, and 23 ZZs in Cloud City until Levels 80 to 82.
 Then there are 10 locations, 19 HOS, and 30 ZZ.